Murphy in Cherokee County, North Carolina — The American South (South Atlantic)

 and study.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Water Powered 500 Pound Hammer (here, next to this marker); Cherokee Heritage Trails (here, next to this marker); Prison Cell Door (a few steps from this marker); Unicoi Turnpike Trail (a few steps from this marker); Cherokee War (about 500 feet away, measured in a direct line); Harshaw Chapel and Cemetery (about 500 feet away); 60 Sons of North Carolina (about 600 feet away); Cherokee County Veterans Memorial (about 600 feet away).
+At least 8 other markers are within walking distance of this marker: Water Powered 500 Pound Hammer (here, next to this marker); Cherokee Heritage Trails (here, next to this marker); Millstone from Thomas C. Thatham Mill (a few steps from this marker); Prison Cell Door (a few steps from this marker); Unicoi Turnpike Trail (a few steps from this marker); Tsali (a few steps from this marker); In Memory of the Servicemen of Cherokee County (within shouting distance of this marker); Harshaw Chapel and Cemetery (about 500 feet away).
 Touch for a list and map of all markers in Murphy.